microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > The uploads could happen in parallel if a client were able to predict the keys for each new blob ahead of time by running the same hashing algorithm as the server does on the contents of the blob.
 If the client then sent the key to the server as well as the contents, the key could be used a checksum to verify the integrity of the upload as well as ensure that the correct hashing algorithm was used.

 Paying this cost for every edit is a burden for a client desiring high write throughput.
-The next section will explore how to spread this cost out over multiple edits.
+The next section, "[Amortizing Writes](#amortizing-writes)" will explore how to spread this cost out over multiple edits.

 > Later, we'll look at how the length of the spine can be minimized, bounding the cumulative size of the uploads.
-Some different approaches are explored in the "Chunk Data Structure Implementations" section of this document.
+Some different approaches are explored in [Appendix A](#appendix-a-chunk-data-structure-implementations).

 ## Amortizing Writes